 A Different Way of Brain Processing: Dyslexia

 Society’s general understanding of dyslexia predominantly focuses on problems with reading and writing.
 Dyslexia, however, is far more multi-faceted than this, with an abundance of additional characteristics shaping how dyslexic minds work.
 While dyslexia can create difficulties at school and into adulthood, it can also provide people with different strengths and skills, which are often overlooked.
-It is very important for Dyslexics to understand what it means for them as like all neurodiversities, they present themselves uniquely in individuals meaning it’s important to find out these individual differences.
+As with all neurodiversities, Dyslexia presents itself uniquely in individuals meaning it’s important to find out these individual differences.
 The emotional effects of Dyslexia (or undiagnosed Dyslexia) can contribute to the experience hugely.
 Throughout my project I have found a combination of sharing stories and experiences combined with recent research within the area helps to understand the bigger picture of Dyslexia.

 If you are interested in reading about the Creative Dyslexia workshops I run please see here.